hubudibu/materials/FRONTEND/CSS_basics/README.md

 Duplicate last class, and add some new styles! work in the CSS file you got last class.
 If you don't have the code at hand, ask one of your classmates!

-Follow the designs in Zeplin to redesign last class's exercises: https://app.zeplin.io/project/5b980960f8d0cb9de317da5f screens 1.1-1.3
+Follow [the designs in Zeplin](https://app.zeplin.io/project/5b980960f8d0cb9de317da5f) to redesign last class's exercises (screens 1.1-1.3)

 focus on the following CSS properties: `font-size, color, text-align, font-weight, line-height, text-decoration, text-transform`

 ### 2. selectors: picking the right class

-Given the following CSS code, build the HTML and add the necessary classes to follow the design!
-Don't touch the CSS!
+Given the following CSS code, build the HTML and add the necessary classes to follow the design! **Don't touch the CSS!**

 ```css
 @import url('https://fonts.googleapis.com/css?family=Montserrat');